 Similarly, methods in acting might consist of rules to arrive at consistently good results.
 A method like Stanislavski’s might tell you how to break the script down into beats (bits) of action.
-It might contain exercises and aphorisms that express the system, focusing the practitioners mind on a range of choices that are predetermined by the system.
+It might contain exercises and aphorisms that express the system, focusing the practitioners mind on a range of choices that the system predetermines.
 Mary Overlie created a set of practices called “bridges.”
 These are meant to be a link between what her system defines and how to illustrate it or work with it.

 In essence, methods are the practices and expressions of an abstract system.
-They bring system-level elements into the real world, but as they give the artist the tools for consistent success, they also begin to narrow choices, because tools are often defined by culturally/historically determined aesthetics.
+They bring system-level elements into the real world, but as they give the artist the tools for consistent success.
+These tools also begin to narrow choices, because culturally/historically determined aesthetics often define them.

 If you notice in the diagram, the methods are quite close to each other, they can overlap.
-But as practitioners refine them even further, extending them to the tip of the formation, they are more distinct and isolated.
-This is the “technique.”
-This is where. for example, a Meisner-trained actor might feel that their technique is vastly different from, say, Ivana Chubbuck’s.
+But as practitioners refine them even further, extending them to the tip of the formation, the technique, where they are more distinct and isolated.
+This is where, for example, a Meisner-trained actor might feel that their technique is vastly different from, say, Ivana Chubbuck’s.

 The “highest-level” and most individual part of the crystal formation is at the end of each extrusion.
 A technique is a highly specialised version of a method.
 In many ways, they are the furthest removed from the hot soup of their origin.
 Yet they are the most specific expression of it.
-Once you’re expressing a system with such specialised tools, you limit what can be thought and done within the technique.
+Once you’re expressing a system with such specialised tools, you limit what you can think and do within the technique.
 You might have heard the saying “when you have a hammer, every problem looks like a nail.”
-This illustrates how specialised knowledge can limit what may be done.
+This illustrates how specialised knowledge can create limitations.
 It might take a creative “descent” down into the raw system in order to get away from this conclusive way of thinking.

-At the “high” level, you have acting techniques that help you work with quality and consistency.
-At the “low” end, you can experiment and re-arrange the elements of your work.
-When you think about it, this might be how new styles and genres of performance are created.
-At first, you may produce unrefined results, but these may lead you to create new methods and techniques.
+At the high level, you have acting techniques that help you work with quality and consistency.
+At the low end, you can experiment and re-arrange the elements of your work.
+When you think about it, this might be how new styles and genres of performance come into being.

 This is where the Crosspoints sit.
 They’re a kind of hybrid of Stanislavskian and Overlian system-level thinking, proposing a few different methods for you to experiment, refine and re-tool new techniques for yourself.

-The model of the acting system, method and technique can be seen in the Crosspoints.
-Actors are encouraged to descend to the level of sources.
+The model of the acting system, method and technique are apparent in the Crosspoints.
+Actors descend to the level of sources.
 When I teach a class in Image Studies and Emblems, I ask them to avoid trying to fit what they are doing into a script.
 Let whatever you’re doing be “formless clay.”
-If you can avoid the temptation to “finish” it, the unformed and inconclusive results are more meaningful and revealing of yourself.
+If you can avoid the temptation to finish it, the unformed, inconclusive results are more meaningful and revealing of yourself.
 I consider things like the Emblems and Partners to be “proto-characters,” the things you build in preparation for a character.
 This idea is not new.
-In Jacques Lecoq‘s mask work, you “evolve” from neutral, up through the larval masks and into characters.
+In Jacques Lecoq‘s mask work, you evolve character traits from neutral, up through the larval masks and into characters.